kevinlacaille/HS1549-HS1700-S2-protoclusters/README.md

 # HS1549-HS1700-S2-protoclusters
 This code was used for galaxy protocluster analysis for Lacaille, K. et al., 2019, MNRAS: https://arxiv.org/pdf/1809.06882.pdf

-You may find detailed a description for each script with the code.
+You may find detailed descriptions for each script with the code.

 In general, these scripts:
 - identifies galaxy positions;